SumoLogic/elasticsearch-client/README.md

     ```
 5. Go to https://oss.sonatype.org/index.html#stagingRepositories, search for com.sumologic and release your repo.
 NOTE: If you had to login, reload the URL.
 It doesn't take you to the right page post-login
-6. Update the `README.md` with the new version and set upcoming snapshot `version`
+6. Update the `README.md` and `CHANGELOG.md` with the new version and set upcoming snapshot `version`
 in `build.gradle`, ex. `7.0.0-M20-SNAPSHOT`
 7. Commit the change and push as a PR:
     ```